emboiko/Socket_Singleton/readme.md

 ```

 ---
+**Timeout**

+A duration in seconds, specifying how long to hold the socket.
+Defaults to 0 (no timeout, keep-alive).
+Countdown starts at the end of initialization, immediately after the socket is bound successfully.

+---

 If we specify the kwarg `strict=False`, we can raise and capture a **custom exception**, `MultipleSingletonsError`, rather than entirely destroying the process which fails to become the singleton.